 Natsal has taken place every 10 years since 1990 and is one of the largest studies of its kind in the world.
 So far, 45,000 people have taken part in Natsal.

 To collect data that are representative of the British general population, Natsal uses the Postcode Address File as its sampling framework.
 This is where postcodes, then households, are selected at random.
-An interviewer from NatCen Social Research then calls at the selected household and randomly selects just one person aged 16-59 to invite to take part.
+If your address has been selected to take part, you will receive a letter.
+An interviewer from NatCen Social Research will then visit your address and invite one person aged 16-59 to take part.

 Our study partners NatCen have a list of FAQs here and other information about taking part in the study.